-1. Bring the ATV to a complete stop.

-- 2. Apply the brake pedal. - 3.
+- 1. Bring the ATV to a complete stop. - Apply the brake pedal.
+The drive select lever cannot be shifted into or from reverse or park without applying the brake pedal. - 3.
 Shift from neutral to reverse or from reverse to park and vice versa by moving the drive select lever along the shift guide.